 Fun fact!
 In the Korean language, it can be interpreted as self-centered to refer to things as "my mother," or "my book."
 Instead, people will often say "our mother," or "our book."

-All participants will be required to participate in pre-program language learning programs, as guided by their implementing organization.
-All participants will be required to complete a pre-program survey, pre-program language assessments (if requested), and several post-program surveys and language tests.Find more information on South Korea on the U.S. Embassy site.
+All participants are required to participate in pre-program language learning programs, guided by their implementing organization.
+All participants must complete a pre-program survey, pre-program language assessments (except for those without prior target language exposure), several post-program surveys, and language tests.Find more information on South Korea on the U.S. Embassy site.

 Explore multimedia stories about NSLI-Y Korean summer and academic year programs on NSLI-Y Interactive.